kiwicom/orbit/.github/PULL_REQUEST_TEMPLATE.md

 # This Pull Request meets the following criteria:

-### For tailwind migrations:
+### For Tailwind migrations:

-- [ ] Visual regression test suite has been added and run before the migration.
+- [ ] Visual regression test suite has been added if does not exist.
 - [ ] `tailwind-migration-status.yaml` file has been updated with the migrated component(s).
-- [ ] Visual regression test suite has been run after the PR approval and no visual changes were identified.

 ### For new components: